Calendar of events on council land

 And if applicable:

-Please remember that we must receive your booking form and all supporting documents a minimum of 28 days before your event (eight weeks for larger events).
+Please remember that we must receive your booking form and all supporting documents a minimum of two, four or eight weeks before your event (depending on its size).

 What happens next